mdyabi/WS2022/Storage and Compute/WS 2022 S2D LAB1.md

 ## Prerequisites:

-1. Two or more Windows Server 2022 machines: CL1-LAB and CL2-LAB.
+1. Two Windows Server 2022 machines: CL1-LAB and CL2-LAB.
 2. A domain controller (DC-LAB) for Active Directory and DNS services.
 3. Network connectivity between the servers.
 4. Sufficient storage resources on each node.